syncfusion-content/uwp-docs/uwp/DataGrid/Columns.md

 ---
 layout: post
-title: Columns in UWP SfDataGrid | Syncfusion®
+title: Columns in UWP Data Grid | Syncfusion®
-description: Columns in SfDataGrid support auto-generation, custom column types, resizing, drag-and-drop, stacking headers, freezing, and flexible sizing options.
+description: Columns in Data Grid support auto-generation, custom column types, resizing, drag-and-drop, stacking headers, freezing, and flexible sizing options.
 platform: uwp
-control: SfDataGrid
+control: Data Grid
 documentation: ug
 ---

-# Columns in UWP SfDataGrid
+# Columns in UWP Data Grid

 SfDataGrid allows you to add or remove columns using [SfDataGrid.Columns](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_Columns) property.
 You can choose the columns to be added from built-in column types or you can create your own column and add to the `SfDataGrid.Columns`.